uludag/hspsdb-indexer/readme.md

   After extracting the tar file just `cd` to your Elasticsearch folder and run `./bin/elasticsearch` command.

+## Indexing BLAST results in xml, json formats

 Following steps describe how to index BLAST result files in xml/json formats.
-We will extend this section when the index scripts for SAM/BAM files reach to a level of maturity.
+We will add new sections when the index scripts for SAM/BAM files and tabular result files reach to a level of maturity.

 * Choose an Elasticsearch index name for your BLAST results and use [init-index.sh](scripts/init-index.sh)